Table of Contents

 The rationale for this scheme is that users can first search by OPSYS and ARCH, since these are more or less unchangeable.
 After that, there is a management set of directories with OSVERSION and TAG.

-See also README.md
+See also README.md in

-for more details, including
+packages for more details, including

 about symlinks.